Patricia Franklin, MD, MPH, MBA

 Nathan Taber, BS

-Nathan recently joined the FORCE-TJR team in July of 2017 and he works to maintain patient engagement and helps to ensure the integrity of the FORCE cohort data set.
+Nathan recently joined the FORCE-TJR team in July of 2017 and he works to maintain patient engagement and helps to ensure the integrity of the FORCE-TJR cohort data set.

 Before joining the team, he was a student at Brandeis University in Waltham, MA, where he earned Bachelor of Science degrees in Biology and Health: Science, Society, and Policy and graduated Cum Laude.
 He is planning to attend medical school in the fall of 2019 and currently in the process of applying.